wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-black.md

 **Damage:** 1D4 <br>
 **Movement:** average, climb average &nbsp; &nbsp; **Morale:** brave <br>

-Dracopedes cant see well but detects movement within 30’.
+Dracopedes cant see well but detects nearby movement.

 **Attacks:** Each round, the dracopede can perform one of these actions: